akhst7/An-immunophenotype-coupled_transcriptomic_atlas_of-human_hematopoietic_progenitors/Preparation for Data Preprocessing of the CITE-Seq Transcriptome.md

   .. ..$ counts.BM27_CD34:Formal class 'MatrixSubset' [package "BPCells"] with 7 slots
   .. ..$ counts.WF26_CD34:Formal class 'MatrixSubset' [package "BPCells"] with 7 slots
   .. ..$ counts.WM34_CD34:Formal class 'MatrixSubset' [package "BPCells"] with 7 slots

+> table(merge.su$group)

+ BF21  BM27  WF26  WM34
+ 6622  8209 11698  8213

 ```
-Overall, this Seurat object is **226301** total number of cells, and this should makes this Seurat object relatively large.
-However, the size of CD34.normal.su significantly samller than the typical Seurat object with these number of cells and genes.
+Overall, this Seurat object is **34742** total number of cells, and this should makes this Seurat object relatively large.
 ```
-format(object.size(CD34.normal.su), units = "GB")
+format(object.size(merge.su), units = "GB")
-[1] "0.8 Gb"
+[1] "5.1 Gb"
 ```
-A magic here is the use of a package, called ```BPCells``` (https://github.com/bnprks/BPCells).
+Using R in the cloud, whether using an institutional HPC, Cloud services such as AWS with an ability to access a large amount of RAM, having large Seurat objects wont matter that much however, local computer with limited resources (e.g. CPU and RAM), will hit the momory limit rather quickly.
+The magic to get around this is to use a package, called ```BPCells``` (https://github.com/bnprks/BPCells).
 A following is a short description of ```BPCells``` functions;
 ```
 BPCells is a package for high performance single cell analysis on RNA-seq and ATAC-seq datasets.
 It can analyze a 1.3M cell dataset with 2GB of RAM in under 10 minutes.
 This makes analysis of million-cell datasets practical on a laptop.